JohnCoene/chirp/docs/quick-start.md

 ## Check

-Before we launch Chirp we can make sure that Chirp can run with the following.
-It will print messages useful to fix any issue there may be in the configuration file.
+Before we launch Chirp we can make sure that Chirp can run.
+The function below will print helpful messages to the console in case there are issues.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--R-->